webfft/webfft.github.io/README.md

 ### Audio

-24 kHz audio is first loaded into an array of samples (aka the waveform) and then interpreted as a 2048×1024 texture.
+48 kHz audio is first loaded into an array of samples (aka the waveform) and then interpreted as a 2048×1024 texture.
+The pair of stereo channels map to (re,im) components.
+Thus 5.1ch audio maps to the three RGB (re,im) channels.
 Each row in the texture becomes a 20ms audio frame.
 Then per-row FFT can be applied.

 Here is an example.
 Download a birdsong from [https://xeno-canto.org/927288](https://xeno-canto.org/927288) and apply the following steps: